 - Internships and fellowships from the American Museum of Natural History for students interested in evolutionary biology.

-- A total of 37 scholarships for undergraduate, graduate and postdoctoral biomedical African American students through the United Negro College Fund (UNCF) and The Merck Company Foundation.
+- Undergraduate scholarships and graduate and postdoctoral fellowships for biomedical African American students through the United Negro College Fund (UNCF) and The Merck Company Foundation.

 Science, Technology, Engineering and Mathematics Scholarships